wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-device-controller.md

 Perform the following steps to shut down or restart a single controller on your StorSimple device from the Management Portal.

 1. Access the device by using the serial console or a telnet session from a remote computer.
-Connect to Controller 0 or Controller 1 by following the steps in [Use PuTTY to connect to the device serial console](storsimple-deployment-walkthrough.md#use-putty-to-connect-to-the-device-serial-console).
+Connect to Controller 0 or Controller 1 by following the steps in [Use PuTTY to connect to the device serial <!-- deleted by customization console](/documentation/articles/storsimple-deployment-walkthrough#use-putty-to-connect-to-the-device-serial-console) --><!-- keep by customization: begin --> console](storsimple-deployment-walkthrough.md#use-putty-to-connect-to-the-device-serial-console) <!-- keep by customization: end -->.

 1. In the serial console menu, choose option 1, **Log in with full access**.